Last Updated: August 15 2023

 |Less than or equal to||Number||Display only the records that include numbers equal to or less than the specified number in the selected filter category.|

 A metric is a number that is derived from your source table.
 It includes any filters that you have applied to your question in BI Reporting.
+When creating a question, under Summarize, click Pick the metric you want to see to view the relevant metrics for a data table.
 Selecting any of the below metrics, returns an answer in the form of a number.

 |Average of||Calculates and displays the average of all values in a number column.
 When you select Average of, you are required to select the relevant column.|